-Thee instructions will serve as a guideline for the installation of modwalls® mesh-backed Brio® glass tile.
+These instructions will serve as a guideline for the installation of Modwalls mesh-backed Brio glass tile.
 We advise you to hire a licensed professional tile installer to install this product.

 It is important that you inspect your entire order to ensure that it is acceptable before installation.
-If for any reason you are dissatisfied with your order please contact us immediately at 877-439-9734 or email@example.com.
+If for any reason you are dissatisfied with your order please contact us WITHIN THREE DAYS of delivery at 877-439-9734 or firstname.lastname@example.org.

 modwalls® mesh-backed Brio® glass tile is suitable for both interior and exterior wall and floor applications in both wet and dry areas.

 Preparing the existing surface is the most critical task of any tile installation.
 The tile must be placed on a rigid, level, plumb and structurally sound surface to avoid problems.
 The surface should be clean, dry and free of contaminants that could prevent a good bond.

 The recommended substrate is a cement backer board such as HardieBacker.
 Gypsum board may also be acceptable for interior dry installations only.

 Per ANSI 118.4 compliance, we recommend using a white, thin-set mortar modified with polymer or latex.